DarioALeonValido/evolp/README.md

 Prof. Augusto Gonzalez from the Institute of Cybernetics, Mathematics and Physics, Havana, Cuba.
-It is aimed at collecting computational tools and data, that hopefully are useful to study evolutionary phenomena and to analyze available experimental data.
+It is aimed at collecting computational tools and data, that hopefully are useful to study mutations and gene expression signatures in different systems.

 The repository is released under a GPL version 3 license as stated in the LICENSE file.

-The repository is organized in different folders that correspond with several works carried out or being carried out in the group.
+The repository is organized in different folders that correspond to several works carried out or being carried on in the group.
-We specify the reference articles, either within the group or from external sources.
+We specify the reference articles, either by the group or by external authors.

 #!
 Requirements
 Scripts: Python3 mainly with mathplotlib, numpy, scipy, pylab, xlrd